philberndt/GPTranslate/README.md

 # ![GPTranslate](img/logo_app.svg) GPTranslate

 A fast, modern **AI powered** desktop translation application built with Rust and Tauri that provides instant translation between multiple languages with global hotkey support, system tray integration, and a beautiful user interface.
-Using either OpenAI or Azure OpenAI, it delivers high-quality translations with minimal latency and cost.
+Supports OpenAI, Azure OpenAI, and Ollama APIs for high-quality translations with minimal latency and cost.

+**Completely FREE** when used with Ollama for local AI-powered translations - no API costs, no internet required, and complete privacy!

 **Note:** This project has been tested on Windows 11 only.
 It may work on other platforms, but is not guaranteed.
 If you would like to help with testing on macOS or Linux, please open an issue.